Control Consistency Losses for Diffusion Bridges: Proofs

-Here, we used properties of conditional expectations in the second and final lines, and in the first and third lines used the definition of the reweighted measure $\sQ$.
-We thus see that ${\tfrac{1}{F_t} \sE_{\sP}[FH | X_t] = \sE_{\sQ}[ H | X_t]}$ $\sQ$-almost surely, as required. \end{proof}
+Here, we used the tower property of conditional expectations in the second and final lines, and in the first and third lines used the definition of the reweighted measure $\sQ$.
+Since $g$ is an arbitrary test function, we thus see that ${\tfrac{1}{F_t} \sE_{\sP}[FH | X_t] = \sE_{\sQ}[ H | X_t]}$ $\sQ$-almost surely, as required. \end{proof}

-For the next theorem, we assume for the first part that $F$ is differentiable.
-The second part holds for more general $F$, including for $F=\delta_{x_T}$ corresponding to diffusion bridges. \selfconsistency* \begin{proof} We obtain the first statement of the theorem by making the following calculations, starting from Doob's $h$-transform and using \Cref{lemma:conditional_expectations} with $H = \nabla \log F(X_T)$ in the final line. \begin{samepage}